Frequently Asked Questions

 Deliveries on public holidays, weekends and after hours can be arranged.

 Our couriers will have your cell number to contact you, should the need arise.
-Once an order has been processed, you will be furnished with a tracking number and a link to the courier website where you can follow the progress of your order.
-If GardenStuff are doing the delivery, prior arrangements will be made.
+Once an order has been processed, you will either receive email communication directly from the courier service or be furnished with a tracking number and a link to the courier website where you can follow the progress of your order.
+If GardenStuff is doing the delivery, prior arrangements will be made with the recipient.